 The Impact of Tension on Lifestyle Diseases.

 In today’s fast-paced world, tension has become an almost ubiquitous part of daily life.
 From work pressures to personal challenges, the constant state of stress can have profound effects on our health.
-This article explores how tension is a primary cause of L-diseases, impacting millions globally

 The Impact of Tension on Lifestyle Diseases